-Bandwidth constraints models are used in DS-TE for admission control of LSPs by enforcing different bandwidth constraints for different classes of traffic so that Diffserv QoS degradation can be minimized.
-Therefore, it is appropriate to measure the performance of a bandwidth constraints model by the LSP blocking/preemption probabilities under various operational conditions.
-Based on this, the performance of the Russian Dolls and the maximum allocation models for LSP establishment has been analyzed and compared.
+BCMs are used in DS-TE for path computation and admission control of LSPs by enforcing different BCs for different classes of traffic so that Diffserv QoS performance can be maximized.
+Therefore, it is of interest to measure the performance of a BCM by the LSP blocking/preemption probabilities under various operational conditions.
+Based on this, the performance of RDM and MAM for LSP establishment has been analyzed and compared.
+In particular, three different scenarios have been examined: (1) all three classes have comparable performance objectives in terms of LSP blocking/preemption under normal conditions, (2) class 2 is given better performance at the expense of class 3, and (3) class 3 receives some minimum deterministic guarantee.

 A general theme is shown to be the trade-off between bandwidth sharing to achieve greater efficiency under normal conditions, and robust class protection/isolation under overload.
-The general properties of the two models are:
+The general properties of the two BCMs are: